visioninhope/foundationallm/docs/deployment/authentication-setup-entra.md

 2. Navigate to the Resource Group that was created as part of the deployment.
     > [!NOTE]
     > If you performed an Azure Container Apps (ACA) deployment, you will see an extra Resource Group that starts with `ME_` in addition to the Resource Group defined during the deployment.
 You will need to navigate to the Resource Group that **does not start with** `ME_` to access the App Configuration resource.
 3. Select the **App Configuration** resource and select **Configuration explorer** to view the values.
 If you cannot access the configurations, add your user account as an **App Configuration Data Owner** through Access Control (IAM).
 You need this role in order to update the configurations as a required part of the authentication setup.
+To add your user account to the appropriate role, follow the instructions in the [Configure access control for services](../deployment/configure-access-control-for-services.md#azure-app-configuration-service) document.

 #### Obtain the URL for the chat UI application